valeman/Udacity-Self-Driving-Car-Traffic-Signs-Classifier-P2/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is histogram showing the frequency of the traffic sign classes in the training set.

 ![](images/frequency_of_classes_training_set.png)